Is Being “California Sober” Really Being In Recovery?

 Over-the-counter (OTC) drugs help alleviate symptoms associated with illness or medical conditions.
-Because these drugs aren’t considered to be addictive, many consider them to be safe to use.
-However, when OTC drugs are not used in the way they were intended, dangerous health conditions can result.
+Because these drugs aren’t considered to be addictive, many consider OTC medications like motion sickness pills or cough medicines to be safe to use, with teens and young adults often assuming that OTC medications are less dangerous than alcohol or other drugs.
+However, when OTC drugs are not used in the way they were intended, dangerous health conditions and side effects ranging from mild and transitory, like blurred vision or dizziness, to those as severe as irregular heartbeat and brain damage.

 There are many reasons that people turn to OTC drugs.
 One reason is that these products are readily accessible and cost far less than street drugs.
 Some may be curious about getting high, and so may choose OTC products because they assume they’re harmless.

-OTC drugs can also seem like a viable means to self-medicate for those who are dealing with mental illnesses like PTSD and anxiety.
-Lack of education about the risks of OTC drugs can also cause abuse to occur.
+OTC drugs can also seem like a viable means to self-medicate for those who are dealing with mental illnesses like PTSD and anxiety and lack the means to get help.
+Lack of education about the risks of OTC drugs among teens and young adults can also cause abuse to occur.
 The high that some OTC products produce may help to alleviate stress and emotional pain, such as when a person feels isolated due to strained relationships.

 According to the following over the counter drug abuse statistics, teens are most at risk for abusing OTC drugs.
-The DEA found that almost 1 of every 10 teens has abused an OTC drug for the purpose of getting high.1 A study by the University of Cincinnati revealed that, of 54,000 students surveyed, 10% of students between the 7th and 12th grades admitted to abusing OTC drugs.2
+Though the food and drug administration doesn’t regulate drugs like over the counter medications as strictly as illegal substances, that doesn’t mean that abuse cannot cause long term adverse effects.
+The DEA found that almost 1 of every 10 teens has abused an OTC drug for the purpose of getting high.
+A study by the University of Cincinnati revealed that, of 54,000 students surveyed, 10% of students between the 7th and 12th grades admitted to abusing OTC drugs.

 There are many over the counter drugs that get you high, but the following 5 types are typically more abused than others.

 Those with eating disorders like bulimia or anorexia have an intense fear of gaining weight and go to extreme lengths to continuously lose weight.
-Laxatives can seem like a viable solution to achieving this goal.
+Drugs like laxatives can seem like a viable solution to achieving this goal.
 However, the use of laxatives won’t cause weight loss, as they act on the large intestine and not the small intestine where foods and calories are absorbed.
-When used in high quantities, this OTC product can cause an electrolyte imbalance in the body, leading to severe dehydration and stress on major organs.
+When used in high quantities, this OTC product can cause dangerous side effects like an electrolyte imbalance in the body, leading to severe dehydration, irregular heartbeat, and stress on major organs.

-Used to treat allergy symptoms, antihistamines are also used for the relief of insomnia and cold symptoms.
-The most widely used antihistamine is Diphenhydramine, which is typically mixed with alcohol to enhance the drug’s sedative effects.
-Prolonged use of antihistamines in high doses with alcohol can cause liver dysfunction, heart palpitations, confusion, and irritability.
-They can also cause double vision and low blood pressure.
+Used to treat allergy symptoms, antihistamines are also used for the relief of insomnia and cough and cold symptoms.
+Certain antihistamines like promethazine might also be used as motion sickness pills as well as as cold medicines.
+The most widely used antihistamine is an OTC medication called Diphenhydramine, which is typically mixed with alcohol to enhance the drug’s sedative effects.
+Prolonged use of antihistamines in high doses with alcohol can cause serious side effects like liver dysfunction, heart palpitations, confusion, and irritability.
+They can also cause double or blurred vision and low blood pressure.

 Also called DXM, this OTC drug can be ingested by swallowing the pills, as well as by adding it to soda, which is referred to as “skittling” or “robo-tripping.”
 It can also be injected.

-Some OTC pain relievers such as acetaminophen and Tylenol are effective to get rid of a headache or a body sprain.
-They work by raising the pain threshold, which makes it more difficult to feel pain.
+Some OTC pain relievers such as Tylenol, which has an active ingredient of acetaminophen, are effective to get rid of a headache or a body sprain.
+These OTC medications work by raising the pain threshold, which makes it more difficult to feel pain.
 As well, they help to reduce high body temperature.

 Taken in high doses, both can produce feelings of calmness and relaxation.
-Abuse can cause permanent brain and liver damage, as well as low oxygen levels.
+But it is not without its adverse effects; abuse can cause long term side effects like permanent brain damage and liver damage, as well as low oxygen levels.

 It’s important to know the signs and long-term effects of OTC drugs.
-If you or loved ones are experiencing the following signs, it’s important to seek help as soon as possible:
+If you or loved ones are experiencing the following signs, it’s important to seek help from a qualified treatment center as soon as possible:

 It’s also important to be aware of the withdrawal symptoms associated with OTC drug abuse because they can be severe, taxing major organs and further damaging health.
 Recognizing the symptoms of withdrawal early can help you or loved ones receive treatment to manage symptoms while they receive addiction help.
 Common withdrawal symptoms include:

 Recovery from addiction is difficult, even more so without the proper guidance and medical attention.
 Managing the symptoms of withdrawal while applying a progressive approach to recovery is absolutely essential for success.
 However, using one treatment program for all addiction recovery situations is simply not the answer.
-A personalized approach that addresses the mental, physical, and spiritual aspects of addiction is an effective solution
+A personalized approach that addresses the mental, physical, and spiritual aspects of addiction is an effective solution.
+To find long term recovery from drugs like cough and cold medicines and other OTC medications of abuse, you need a treatment center that can assess you as the unique individual you are and that will invest in your long term success.

 Intensive outpatient treatment programs, or IOPs, allow you to personalize your treatment plan.
-This flexibility can provide you with the help you need as you continue to live at home, be with your family, and attend school or work.
+This flexibility can provide you with the help you need as you continue to live at home and be with your family.
+Teens and young adults can continue to attend school, while others will be able to get help and still go to work.
 IOPs offer you education about addiction, providing you with the tools you need to maintain lifelong sobriety.

 RECO Intensive offers compassionate care in a safe and healthy environment, providing you with a team of specialists.
 They include case managers, behavioral health technicians, medical doctors, and primary therapists.
 Our team helps you learn how to prevent relapse and live a healthier life as you heal and rebuild your relationships.
-Discover how intensive outpatient therapy can help you or a loved one with OTC addiction.
+Discover how intensive outpatient therapy can help you or a loved one with OTC addiction and contact our treatment center today at (561) 464-6533.
+With our help, over the counter medications will no longer be able to rule your life, and you can get back to a brighter future.

 Discover a better life and call our recovery helpline today.